 \section{Introduction}

-The investigation of the dynamics of short bunches in a storage ring sets stringent requirements for the diagnostics: Response time and repetition rate of the different detector systems must be sufficient to study a single bunch in a multi-bunch environment on a single-turn base.
-In addition, the different detector systems must be synchronized to study simultaneously amongst other the bunch shape and the emitted synchrotron radiation.
+The investigation of the dynamics of short bunches in a storage ring sets stringent requirements for the diagnostics: Response time and repetition rate of the different detector systems must be sufficient to study a single bunch in a multi-bunch environment on a single-turn basis.
 The required time scales are given by the RF frequency and the revolution time.

-KARA (Karlsruhe Research Accelerator), the storage ring of the test facility and synchrotron radiation source ANKA at the Karlsruhe Institute of Technology (KIT) can be operated in different modes including a short bunch mode.
-In this mode, the momentum-compaction factor $\alpha_c$ is lowered by changing the magnet optics \cite{muller2012beam}.
-The bunch length is reduced and emission of coherent synchrotron radiation can be observed above a certain threshold bunch current.
-This radiation is coupled to the occurrence of micro-bunching instabilities \cite{PhysRevSTAB.5.054402} and is emitted in so-called \textit{bursts} that last up to several milliseconds \cite{JudinIPAC2014, PhysRevAccelBeams.19.110701}.
-As a part of the bunch detection setup, several detector systems have been installed and commissioned: A fast-gated intensified camera (FGC) to measure the horizontal bunch position and size, fast THz detectors for the coherent synchrotron radiation (CSR) as well as an electro-optical bunch profile monitor to determine the longitudinal bunch profile.
+In addition, the different detector systems must be synchronized to study simultaneous changes for example in the bunch shape and in the emitted synchrotron radiation.